-Secret Test of Character: In "The Princess Test", Fauna disguises herself as Royal prep's librarian, and asks each princess in turn for help, just before the Princess Test begins.
-Sofia is the only one willing to put off the test and help, which earns her full marks for displaying a Princess' most important trait: Kindness.
+Secret Test of Character: In "The Princess Test", Fauna disguises herself as Royal Prep's librarian, and asks each princess on her way to the Princess Test for help.
+Sofia is the only one willing to put off the test and help, which earns her full marks for displaying a Princess' most important trait: kindness.
 Not only this, but the test is rigged with a number of pitfalls specifically designed to test Sofia's resolution to continue helping Fauna; in each instance, she passes.

 Seldom Seen Species: James pet baboon is a gelada, not the kind of baboon most commonly seen in cartoons.

-Suspiciously Similar Substitute: Several of the younger princes and princesses resemble Disney Princesses or princes, such as an Asian princess and Arab princess who may be related to Mulan and Jasmine.
+Suspiciously Similar Substitute: Several of the younger princes and princesses resemble Disney Princesses or princes, such as an Asian princess and Arabian princess who may be related to Mulan and Jasmine.

 The Unfavorite: Cedric considers himself this to his father.
 By contrast, his mother spoils him.
 The sad thing is that his father does care for him and is only hard on him to get him to do the right thing, whereas his mother is evil and wants him to be the same.